M-theory from the Superpoint: Background

-where we are identifying spacetime vectors $A,B$ with $2 \times 2$ matrices by the above, where $\widetilde {(-)} := (-) - \mathrm{tr}(-)$ is the trace reversal operation on these matrices, and where $(-)_L$ denotes the linear map given by left matrix multiplication.
+for any element $(\psi, \phi) \in N_+ \oplus N_-$, where we are using the identification of vectors with $2 \times 2$ hermitian matrices.
+Here $\widetilde {(-)}$ is the trace reversal operation from Def. \ref{TraceReversal}, and $(-)_L$ denotes the linear map given by left multiplication as in Def. \ref{MatricesToLinearOps}

+\item Realizing the spin group $\Spin(k+1,1)$ inside the Clifford algebra $\Cl(k+1,1)$ by the standard construction, this induces irreducible representations $\rho_\pm$ of $\Spin(k+1,1)$ on $N_\pm$.
+Explicitly, recall that $\Spin(k+1,1)$ is the subgroup of the Clifford algebra generated by products of pairs of unit vectors of the same sign: